 S: Social Brain

-Recent neuroscience research underlines the brain’s inherently social nature.
+Neuroscience research underlines the brain’s inherently social nature.
 Humans are social animals, and working together can enhance learning.
 Effective eLearning courses should include plenty of opportunities for social interaction that enables learners to increase their comprehension and retention of new information.
-Include places on your course for learners to be social, whether it is a blog with comments, a chat or a forum.
+Include places on your course for learners to be social, whether it is a blog with comments, a chat, or a forum.

 E: Elicit Emotions

-Emotions are pivotal to attention, perception, memory, and problem solving.
+Emotions are pivotal to attention, perception, memory, and problem-solving.
 When the amygdala, the emotional part in the center of the brain, notices that content has a high emotional value, it considers this material to be more important.
-Learners remember this stimuli more easily.
+Learners remember these stimuli more easily.
 Storytelling is one of the best ways to evoke emotions such as risk, excitement, urgency, and pleasure.
 Plus, stories have the added benefit that their structure makes sense to the hippocampus and this helps students store this content.